zextras/tech-doc/source/suite/backup.rst

 be (independently) stopped, it is suggested to leave them running, as they are intended to complement each other.

-   **Warning**

-   If none of the two Scan Operations is active, no backup is created.
+.. warning:: If none of the two Scan Operations is active, no backup is created.

 Backups are written on disk, therefore the Scan operations result in I/O disk access.
 Therefore, there are a number of scenarios in which either